CADMATIC Electrical transformed the electrical design of T1 Mall of Tallinn

-The electrical systems with the BIM model were designed with Electrical.
+The electrical systems with the BIM model were designed with CADMATIC Electrical software.

-The CADMATIC Electrical centralized data management was of critical importance in the design work of the electrical systems of T1 Mall of Tallinn shopping center.
+CADMATIC Electrical's centralized data management was of critical importance in the design work of the electrical systems of T1 Mall of Tallinn shopping center.
 Through efficient collaboration and cutting-edge electrical design software, Melior Projekt OÜ streamlined processes, surpassed expectations, and brought advanced electrical design to life.

 The winner of the best BIM project competition organized by the Estonian Association of Architectural and Consulting Engineering companies and the Estonian Ministry of Economic Affairs and Communications is the T1 Mall of Tallinn.
 T1 Mall of Tallinn, a new entertainment and shopping center was opened in the Ülemiste district of Tallinn.
 The electrical systems with the BIM model for the largest shopping center of Estonia with its gross area of 130,000 m2 were designed by Melior Projekt OÜ, a user of CADMATIC Electrical.
 The electrical design was created by a four-member design team, and according to Dmitri Gridin, the project manager of Melior Projekt, the speed of the design work was terribly high.